 Map of Vatican City

 For obvious reasons, many travel guides, including this one, speak about Vatican City and Rome interchangeably.
 Vatican City uses the same money as Italy (the euro) and uses Italian as one of its official languages (in addition to Latin and French).
-But it has its own post office (Poste Vaticane), bank, police force (Swiss Guard), and other services.
+But the city-state also has its own post office (Poste Vaticane), bank, police force (Swiss Guard), and other services.

 Another name often used interchangeably with the Vatican is the Holy See.
 The Holy See is the jurisdiction of the Bishop of Rome (the Pope) and it oversees the properties within Vatican City as well as extraterritorial properties in Rome, Italy, and beyond.